InternLM/InternLM-XComposer/README.md

 text = 'Who is in the picture?' response, history = model.chat(text=text, image=image, history=None)
 print(response)
-# 'Albert Einstein is in the picture.'
+# Albert Einstein is in the picture.

 # 2nd turn
 text = 'What are his achievements?' response, history = model.chat(text=text, image=None, history=history)
 print(response)
-# 'Albert Einstein was a German-born theoretical physicist who developed the general theory of relativity,
+# Albert Einstein was a German-born theoretical physicist who developed the general theory of relativity,
 # one of the two pillars of modern physics (alongside quantum mechanics).
 He is best known for his mass–energy
 # equivalence formula E = mc2 (which has been dubbed "the world's most famous equation"), and his explanation of
-# the photoelectric effect, both of which are examples of his special and general theories of relativity.'
+# the photoelectric effect, both of which are examples of his special and general theories of relativity.

 # 3rd turn
 text = 'Is he the greatest physicist?' response, history = model.chat(text=text, image=None, history=history)
 print(response)
-# 'Yes, Albert Einstein is widely regarded as one of the greatest physicists of all time'
+# Yes, Albert Einstein is widely regarded as one of the greatest physicists of all time.
 ```

 #### 🤖 ModelScope